anialisiecka/ALIBI/example_data/E.coli/README.md

-You can use the follownig code to download a list of gene IDs from NCBI.
+You can use the follownig code to download genome records from NCBI.

 ```python
 from Bio import Entrez, SeqIO